RichardLitt/burntfen.com/index.md

   <div class="row-fluid">
     <div class="span8 offset2 text-box">
       <h5><a href="http://www.hipcamp.com">hipcamp</a></h5><p>
-      i am building this site for discovering parks and booking campsites</p>
+      i worked on this site for discovering parks and booking campsites</p>

       <h5><a href="http://www.ideapod.com">ideapod</a></h5><p>
       i was the front end developer for this idea-sharing site</p>

       <h5><a href="http://www.sadyoungman.com">sad young man</a></h5><p>
-      i am releasing a book of poetry and drawings in december</p>
+      i am releasing a book of poetry and drawings at some point</p>

       <h5><a href="http://octobuild.com/">octobuild</a></h5><p>
       i administer a month long online hackathon of sorts in october</p>